 The growing traffic from the via Francigena helped establish it as a widely respected and strong commercial base.
-However, like many cities caught continuous power struggle between Florence and Siena, Poggibonsi paid the price of having developed a strong market and economic trade causing them to resort to damage control efforts frequently.
-In the year 1155 (or some say 1156), Conti Guidi moved the entire population into what is now the actual location of Poggiobonizio combining several small “borgos” - Borgo Mautri, Borgo Vecchio, and others
+However, like many cities caught in the continuous power struggle between Florence and Siena, Poggibonsi paid the price of having developed a strong market and economic trade causing them to resort to "damage control" efforts frequently.
+In the year 1155 (or some say 1156), Conti Guidi moved the entire population into what is now the actual location of Poggiobonizio combining several small "borgos” or small towns into one place.

-But that is not a reason to avoid visiting this area, rich with subtle reminders of past cultures and settlements.
-The landscape takes on a softer appeal, with its large blocks of patchwork greens, mixing fields of grain, rows of vineyards, grooves of olive trees and the occassional low laying forest which are rampid in the eastern part of Chianti.
+But that is not a valid reason to avoid visiting this area, rich with subtle reminders of past cultures and settlements.
+The landscape takes on a softer appeal, with its large blocks of patchwork greens, mixing fields of grain, rows of vineyards, grooves of olive trees and the occasional low laying forest which are rampant in the eastern part of Chianti.

 7 reasons why you want to visit Poggibonsi

 This Medici fortress is a piece of medieval architecture realized by the da Sangallo brothers upon request of Lorenzo il Magnifico...but was never finished due to his death.
 Left untouched for almost more than 500 years, it now stands as a park and public area where during the summer there are shows and concerts, a restaurant with a stunning panoramic position and lots of space to enjoy a stroll overlooking the land that divides Florence and Siena.
 The wide sidewalk, adorned with benches and pieces of modern art, winds its way above the present day Poggibonsi and promises a bird's eye view of the landscape - simple perfect.